 I hate cynicism.
 It is like cancer to the human soul.
 It is especially deadly when it infects an organization.

-Today at Thomas Nelson we promoted Mark Schoenwald, our President and Chief Operating Officer, to the position of President and Chief Executive Officer.
-Effective immediately, I am stepping out of active management of the company, and turning over the reins to Mark.
+Today we promoted Mark Schoenwald to the position of President and CEO at Thomas Nelson.
+Effective immediately, I am stepping out of active management, and turning over the reigns to Mark.
 However, I will continue to serve as Chairman of the Board.
+Here are the details.

 My friend and colleague, Mary Graham, brought this concept video about the future to my attention.
 It is produced by Corning Glass.
 It shows what is possible in the near-future.
 It is worth taking five minutes to watch this.

 Despite what many pundits are saying today, reading is not dead.
 Nor are books.
 Certainly, big changes are underway, especially in the way books are delivered to readers.
 But reading itself is not dead.
 It is not going away.
 At least, not any time soon.

 Yesterday, I stumbled across an incredibly simple but brilliant video about the end of publishing.
 It was produced by the marketing staff at Dorling Kindersley, a division of Penguin Group, for a recent sales conference.
 It talks about why Generation Y (those born between 1977 and 1994) thinks that books are dead and boring.
 Or does it?